-5. Turn soup into vegetable power houses
+5. Turn soup into vegetable powerhouses

-Soups are perfect way to eat vegetables… you can mash them or blend them until they disappear into a tasty soupy mess.
+Soups are the perfect way to eat vegetables… you can mash them or blend them until they disappear into a tasty soupy mess.
 You can easily turn roast vegetables into soup by adding some low FODMAP stock and a handful of fresh herbs.
 Then puree until smooth.
-Otherwise try my roasted sweet red pepper soup.
+Otherwise, try my roasted sweet red pepper soup.

 6. Power pack your salads